Berserk (manga): Miura's death and series resumption

-Themes
+Themes and analysis

 Berserk explores a wide range of themes.
 Free will, destiny, and causality are among the most prominent.
 Human resilience is also a recurring theme, as many characters come from traumatic backgrounds and struggle against an unjust world.
 Guts struggles against destiny itself, resisting the pull of predetermination.
 Griffith embodies this idea of resilience by pursuing his dream of ruling a kingdom despite his lowborn origins, as well as free will, through his decision to sacrifice the Band of the Hawk to achieve his goal.

 The series also explores human nature and morality, as characters are torn between acting morally or succumbing to madness and evil.
 Guts is initially presented as an antihero indifferent to killing and those who aid him; he does not operate within conventional definitions of right and wrong.
 As the story progresses, he is revealed to be deeply conflicted internally.
 His tragic past, unfolded in the Golden Age arc, reveals a more complex character.
 Anne Lauenroth of Anime News Network wrote that Griffith is "not evil at all", but "arrogant and brutally realistic about human nature."
 The suppression of his own humanity initiates his demise as the Hawk and his transformation into Femto.

 Friendship, camaraderie, and human relations are other explored themes.
 As a child, Guts attempted to build friendships within his mercenary group, but a traumatic experience caused him to lose trust in people.
 Through his time with Griffith and the Band of the Hawk, Guts forms bonds and matures as an individual.
 Miura stated that he based the Band of the Hawk on his own high school relationships and experiences.
+Miura commented that the death of the group was decided upon since the beginning of the Golden Age arc.
+This decision was supported by his editor, but caused the series to decline in popularity among readers.
+He added that continuing the series without killing the group would have required high-level scriptwriting techniques, but doing so would have taken the series in a different direction, commenting that it would have resembled Akira Miyashita's Sakigake!!
+Otokojuku, where characters who are supposed to be dead keep coming back to life.

-He mentioned that his friendship with fellow manga artist Kouji Mori partially inspired the relationship between Guts and Griffith.
-Jacob Chapman of Anime News Network wrote that through their friendship, Guts' ambitions were elevated and Griffith's were lowered, allowing both to consider a new future; however, they rejected this future due to personal fears—Guts felt unworthy of happiness, and Griffith feared his dream becoming mundane.
+Miura mentioned that his friendship with fellow manga artist Kouji Mori partially inspired the relationship between Guts and Griffith.
+Jacob Chapman of Anime News Network wrote that through their friendship, Guts's ambitions were elevated and Griffith's were lowered, allowing both to consider a new future; however, they rejected this future due to personal fears—Guts felt unworthy of happiness, and Griffith feared his dream becoming mundane.
 Miura also said the conflict between Guts and Griffith reflects their changed personalities.